-General Education Requirements: English 200 fulfills the B.1 (Humanities/Literature) general education requirement.
+General Education Requirements: English 200C fulfills the B.1 (Humanities/Literature) general education requirement.
 This course will help students attain these general education objectives: (1) proficiency in reading, writing, and speaking; and (2) an informed acquaintance with major achievements in the arts and humanities.
-Prerequisite: Eng 100.
+Prerequisite: ENG100 or ENGL100C.